5 effective social media campaigns from Science and Engineering

 Increasing awareness of your organisation is one of the biggest challenges that marketers in science and engineering face.

-Fierce competition, budgets and resources often hold many organisations back when considering different channels for promoting their businesses.
+Fierce competition, budgets, and resources often hold many organisations back when considering different channels for promoting their businesses.

 A potentially great way of reaching new audiences and raising the awareness of your organisation is on social media.

-What is a social media campaign?
+What is a social media marketing campaign?

 What makes an effective social media campaign?